San Diego Zoo welcomes 41 endangered turtle hatchlings

 “This is an extremely prolonged process as the turtles can take close to 10 years to even reach sexual maturity,” according to a news release.

-On top of that, the reptiles are known to lay their eggs overnight and cover them with dirt — adding to the difficulty of locating a nest.
+On top of that, the reptiles are known to lay their eggs at night and cover them with dirt — adding to the difficulty of locating a nest.

 Two nests were found over the summer containing 41 eggs.
 All survived.